buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 categories: jekyll
 author: "Budi Tanrim"
 ---
-_One day I asked my friend, “Hey, what’s that on the sky?”_
+_“Hey, what’s that on the sky?
+I asked my friend.”_
 _“You mean those clouds(?)” he replied, confusedly._
 _“No, it’s the face of a tiger.”
 I added._